Asfak00/learning-backend/README.md

 rename("current file name", "update file name", callback Function) - we can rename our exsiting file name using this method
 </li>
 <li>
-Unlink() - we can delete any file using this method
+Unlink("file name", callback function) - we can delete our selected file using this method
 </li>
 <li>
-Exists() - we can find is file or anything what you finding is here or not using this method
+Exists("file name", callback function) - we can find is our file here or not using this method
 </li>
 </ol>

 # sync

+> the difference between async and sync is just callback function.
+When we use fs module we can use async method and we also use sync method from fs module.
+When we use async method in the fs module we will define a callback function in our method, but when we will use sync method we cann't use callback function in our fs sync method.

 <ol>
 <li>